-When you make a mistake, bow and thank it, it has taught you something new
+Find factcheck, explanation, image, and context of quote – When you make a mistake, bow and thank it, it has taught you something new.

 Meaning

-The core message here is radical reframing: a mistake isn’t a mark of shame, but a direct, personal tutor.
+The core message here is that, a mistake isn’t a mark of shame, but a direct personal tutor.

 Explanation

-Let me tell you, this is where the magic happens.
 We’re so conditioned to hide our mistakes, to feel embarrassed by them.
-But this quote flips the script entirely.
-Think about it.
-That “bow” isn’t about submission; it’s a gesture of deep respect.
+That bow isn’t about submission; it’s a gesture of deep respect.
 You’re acknowledging the power of the lesson.
-And the “thank you”?
-That’s the active ingredient.
-It forces your brain to stop seeing the event as a loss and start scanning for the gain.
+And the thank you?
+It forces your brain to stop seeing the event as a loss and start scanning it for the gain.
 It’s a mental hack that transforms your entire relationship with failure.
-I’ve used this for years, and honestly, the biggest mistakes often become the stories I’m most grateful for—because they forced a level of growth I never would have sought out on my own.
+I’ve used this for years, and honestly, the biggest mistakes often become the stories I’m most grateful for, because they forced a level of growth I never would have sought out on my own.

 Summary